andrew-kirkham/terminal_env/README.md

 # terminal_env
-This contains all the configuration files for a unix operating system.
+This contains all the configuration files for a unix|osx operating system.

 # Environments Supported
 Currently bash and fish have config files

+## Requirements
+### OSX
+* Homebrew
+### Linux
+* sudo rights OR git, curl

+## Usage
+`firstSetup.sh <bash|fish>`

+### Other usages
+The setup_scripts directory contains scripts for easy usage and updating of configs

+* updateLocalConfig.sh - updates all local configs with those in this git repo - for updates after first setup
+* install.sh - apt-get any packages needed by setup scripts
+* updateAllRepos.sh - a script that will update every git repo in a directory

-# File descriptions
+# Config explanations

-FIXME: add fish
-.bash_aliases - common command aliases for the bash shell .bash_colors - variables for some PS1/LS colors since they are cryptic .bash_git - enables a git repo indicator when the current directory is a git repo .bashrc - the main file that sources other files and configures other items .gitconfig - config and alias for git
+## Common configs (not shell specific)
+* .gitconfig - config and alias for git
-.vimrc - config and plugins for vim
+* .vimrc - config and plugins for vim
-.Xresources - config for xTerm, does nothing if not using xTerm
+* .Xresources - config for xTerm, does nothing if not using xTerm

+## Bash
+### Files
+* .bash_aliases - common command aliases for the bash shell
+* .bash_colors - variables for some PS1/LS colors since they are cryptic
+* .bash_git - enables a git repo indicator when the current directory is a git repo
+* .bashrc - the main file that sources other files and configures other items

+## Fish
+### Fish files
+* install_fish.sh - installs fonts required by theme, oh my fish, and bobthefish theme
+* config.fish - configuration and theme options
+* functions/* - fish aliases/functions

-# Usage
+# Future Work
-FIXME: Only for bash
-The setup_scripts directory contains scripts for easy usage and updating of configs firstSetup.bash - copies every config over to the appropriate directory. clones necessary repos updateLocalConfig.bash - updates all local configs with those in this git repo updateRepoConfig.bash - updates the git repo configs with the local configs. performs a git add (but no commit/push) install.bash - WIP to auto apt-get any packages needed updateAllRepos.bash - a script that will update every git repo in a directory
+* Figure out where to put vscode settings
+* Add more dev settings